nassim-bou/statistically-soundgrouping/README.md

-Our work is a Framework for Statistically-Sound Group Testing, that combines coverage  and statistical testing to verify common hypotheses and return interpretable data groups.
+Our work is a Framework for Statistically-Sound Group Testing, that combines coverage  and statistical testing to verify common hypotheses and return interpretable user groups.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: